eclipse-californium/californium/MIGRATION_HINTS_4.md

 The names `CipherSuite.TLS_ECDHE_PSK_WITH_AES_256_GCM_SHA378`, and `CipherSuite.TLS_PSK_WITH_AES_256_GCM_SHA378` are corrected into `CipherSuite.TLS_ECDHE_PSK_WITH_AES_256_GCM_SHA384`, and `CipherSuite.TLS_PSK_WITH_AES_256_GCM_SHA384`.

-Merged `ReadWriteLockConnectionStore` into `ResumptionSupportingConnectionStore` and remove obsolete `ReadWriteLockConnectionStore`.
+Merged `ReadWriteLockConnectionStore` into `ResumptionSupportingConnectionStore` and renamed this into `ConnectionStore`.
+Remove obsolete `ReadWriteLockConnectionStore`.
+Also renames `InMemoryReadWriteLockConnectionStore` into `InMemoryConnectionStore`.

 Uses the new introduced `ProtocolScheduledExecutorService`.